MathWebSearch/mws/README.md

 Demos
 ------
-can be found at http://search.mathweb.org
+can be found at http://search.mathweb.org, in particular, the arXiv demo is at http://arxivsearch.mathweb.org

 Content
 -------